franceslinyc/Data-Structures-2023/Module 4 - Linked Lists, Stacks, Queues, and Deques/03 Exploration: Queues/README.md

 `head -> 1 next -> 3 next -> 5 next -> 7 next -> None`

+front is 1

+end is 7

 `dequeue() # Remove 1`

 `head -> 3 next -> 5 next -> 7 next -> None`

+front is 3

+end is 7

 `dequeue() # Remove 3`

 `head -> 5 next -> 7 next -> None`

+front is 5

+end is 7

 ## Implementing a Queue Using a Dynamic Array